-Representation 4: Bayswater Residents s Association & South East Bayswater Resident Association Received: 15 th July 2018 Received. dents Association (BRA) and the South East Bayswater Residents' ) OBJECT to this application in its present form.
+Representation 4: Bayswater Residents Association & South East Bayswater Resident Association Received: 15 th July 2018 The Bayswater Residents Association (BRA) and the South East Bayswater Residents' Association (SEBRA) OBJECT to this application in its present form.
 The premises are in the Queensway / Bayswater WCC 'Stress Area' where there are an abundance of licences for pubs, bars, restaurants, food shops etc and in this instance there are residential properties above and opposite these premises.
 As there was a restaurant on this site several years ago we have no objection to granting of new licence subject to being a 'restaurant ' licence where alcohol is ancillary to taking a full table meal to be persons seated and with waiter/waitress service etc. We would also only agree to maximum of WCC 'Core Hours' with customers off the premises at end of 'Core Hours' (and could be less as maybe control of hours on plant servicing premises by planning conditions).
-Assume premises ap pplication is only for inside as pavement outside is public highway.
+Assume premises application is only for inside as pavement outside is public highway.
 We have some concern as to smokers or persons using mobile phones etc outside on public pavement so require a condition no drinks to be taken outside premises.
 We would want normal WCC model restaurant conditions, to include (but not exhaustive) CCTV, notices asking customers to leave premises quietly, windows and doors shut (except for entry & exit) after 21.00. deliveries only between 08.00 and 20.00 (Sundays and Bank Holidays 10.00 to 16.00), refuse & recycling collections between 0800 and 23.00, no noise to emanate from premises as residential units above and opposite etc. We are against 'off sales' being allowed, particularly by 'take away' delivery services (such as Delveroo) as these are very noisy etc for local residents especially when scooters/ motorcycles arrive, wait and leave premises.
-We also believe alco end by 'minors' hol being delivered is impossible to monitor not being accepted at other As always we are mo matter. pre than happy to meet up with applicant and /or their advisors to discuss Representation 5 Received: 16 th July 2018 neighbourhood.
-I'm a the sale of alcohol in an off-licence capacity will be detrimental to the also concerned about even more delivery scooters on Monmouth Road - an already very prevalent and making the area unpleasant for residents.
-Received: 20 th July 2018 Introduction We are residents submitted by representation object of This representation is .
-We write to make a ting to the grant of the application for a licence for 84 Westbourne Grove as applied for.
+We also believe alcohol being delivered is impossible to monitor not being accepted at other end by 'minors' As always we are more than happy to meet up with applicant and /or their advisors to discuss matter.
+Representation 5 Received: 16 th July 2018 I am concerned that the sale of alcohol in an off-licence capacity will be detrimental to the neighbourhood.
+I'm also concerned about even more delivery scooters on Monmouth Road - an area where they are already very prevalent and making the area unpleasant for residents.
+Representation 6 Received: 20 th July 2018 1.
+Introduction 1.
+We are residents of This representation is submitted by applied for.